ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 ## Expand block storage volumes with the API
 {: #expand-vpc-volumes-api}
+{:api}

 You can expand existing data volumes by calling the Virtual Private Cloud (VPC) API.

-Make a `PATCH/volumes` request to increase the capacity of a volume that is attached to an instance.
+Make a `PATCH /volumes` request to increase the capacity of a volume that is attached to an instance.

-You can't update the name of the volume and expand capacity in the same `PATCH/volumes` request.
-Make two separate `PATCH/volumes` requests.
+You can't update the name of the volume and expand capacity in the same `PATCH /volumes` request.
+Make two separate `PATCH /volumes` requests.
 {:note}

 This example call expands a volume with a capacity of 50 GB to 250 GB.

 ```
 curl -X PATCH \
- "$vpc_api_endpoint/v1/volumes/$volume_id?version=2020-07-14&generation=2" \
+ "$vpc_api_endpoint/v1/volumes/$volume_id?version=2021-06-17&generation=2" \
  -H "Authorization: $iam_token" \
  -d '{
       "capacity": 250